osmandapp/web/main/docs/user/plugins/audio-video-notes.md

 To create a note tied to a selected point on the map, use the [Context menu](../map/map-context-menu.md#-record-av-note-android) of the point:

-1. Long-tap a point on the map, and the [Context menu](../map/map-context-menu.md) opens.
+1. Long tap a point on the map, and the [Context menu](../map/map-context-menu.md) opens.
 2. Tap **Actions**, and select one of the available options from the list:

     - **<Translate android="true" ids="recording_context_menu_arecord"/>** - to make an audio note and tie it to the selected point on the map;